Michael J. Moynihan: Books and articles

 Moynihan started a publishing house called Storm Books.
-In 1992, Moynihan edited a collection of writings by the neo-Nazi and Charles Manson idolater James Mason into a book entitled Siege: The Collected Writings of James Mason.
 Together with Stephen Flowers, Moynihan co-authored The Secret King (2001, rev. ed.
 2007).
 In 2001, Moynihan edited a reprint of Julius Evola and the UR Group's book Introduction to Magic, originally published in 1929, and in 2002, he edited the first English language translation of Evola's 1953 book Men Among the Ruins (both published by Inner Traditions).
 In 2004, Moynihan edited with Annabel Lee the first English publication of a treatise by erotic and surrealist artist Hans Bellmer titled Little Anatomy of the Physical Unconscious, or The Anatomy of the Image.
 The book, which was issued in a limited edition of 1,100 numbered copies, is translated by Jon Graham and includes a preface by the artist Joe Coleman.
 In 2005, Moynihan edited and published a collection of essays by British writer John Michell (selected from Michell's contributions to The Oldie) entitled Confessions of a Radical Traditionalist.

-Moynihan was the North American editor of the London-based magazine Rûna, edited and published by Ian Read.
-Moynihan is currently the co-editor of the journal TYR: Myth – Culture – Tradition.
+Moynihan was the co-editor of the journal TYR: Myth – Culture – Tradition.

 Lords of Chaos

 Moynihan co-authored with Norwegian journalist Didrik Søderlind the book Lords of Chaos: The Bloody Rise of the Satanic Metal Underground (Feral House, 1998), an account of the early Norwegian black metal scene.
-It won the 1998 Firecracker Alternative Press Award.
+It won a 1998 Firecracker Alternative Book Award.
 In 2018 a full-length dramatic film based on the book and bearing the same title, Lords of Chaos, directed by Jonas Åkerlund and starring Rory Culkin, Emory Cohen, and Sky Ferreira, was released.

 Reviews of Lords of Chaos were mixed.
 The publication was sometimes criticized for a perceived lack of distance towards its subject matter.
 This was considered especially alarming to groups and figures that had accused Moynihan of right-wing sympathies, charges which Moynihan has dismissed as inapplicable due to the "intricacies of such subjects".
 However, several critics praised the book for offering an informative or at least interesting view on a relatively obscure subculture.

 Tyr

 Tyr: Myth—Culture—Tradition is a journal edited by Moynihan together with Joshua Buckley.
 The publication is named after Tyr, the Germanic god.
 The editors state that it "celebrates the traditional myths, culture, and social institutions of pre-Christian, pre-modern Europe."
 The first issue was published in 2002 under the ULTRA imprint in Atlanta, Georgia.

-The editorial preface of Tyr, vol. 1 defines an anti-modern, anti-capitalist ideal of "Radical Traditionalism" encompassing:

-Resacralization of the world versus materialism.

-Natural social hierarchy versus an artificial hierarchy based on wealth.

-The tribal community versus the nation-state.

-Stewardship of the earth versus the "maximization of resources."

-A harmonious relationship between men and women versus the "war between the sexes."

-Handicraft and artisanship versus industrial mass-production.